-If you are planning to make this curry for a special event and want to do some preparation is advance to avoid last-minute rush, make the koftas in advance and freeze them.
+If you are planning to make this curry for a special event and want to do some preparation in advance to avoid a last-minute rush, make the koftas in advance and freeze them.
 The day you want to enjoy it, just make the gravy and add the frozen dumplings to it.
-Let the curry simmer for a few minutes and your Lauki ke kofte are ready!
+Let the curry simmer for a few minutes and your Lauki ke kofte is ready!

 If you love Indian curries and looking for vegan curry recipes then don't miss to check the following recipes:

 Do you want to eat add more vegetables to your diet but in a tasty way, the following easy vegetable recipes might be useful for you:

 If you try any of my recipes, please rate ⭐⭐⭐⭐⭐ it on the recipe card and also leave your feedback in the comments section below.
 You can also follow me on Facebook, Pinterest, Instagram, and subscribe to my youtube channel.